iterative/dvc.org/static/docs/commands-reference/pkg_install.md

 needed.)
 All the outputs in the package pipelines will be also downloaded from the default remotes into the locally installed package directory.

-The provided `targets` may also be URLs to the HTTP location of the DVC packages, in that case, the implicit package name will be extracted from the given HTTP address and used for the subdirectory of `.dvc/pkg/` as explained in the previous paragraph.
+The provided `targets` may also be URLs to the location of the DVC packages (same as `url` in `dvc pkg add`), in that case, the implicit package name will be extracted from the given address and used for the subdirectory of `.dvc/pkg/` as explained in the previous paragraph.

 > Note that installing packages with implicit names does NOT add them to the
 > config file.